 The following are important considerations:

-• Sometimes Functional defects are classified as Change Requests as they were not a part of the originally given requirements.
-Such CRs, that are a must for business to work after Go-live, are also a must to be implemented.
+- Sometimes Functional defects are classified as Change Requests as they were not part of the originally given requirements.
+Such CRs, that are a must for businesses to work after Go-live, are also a must to be implemented.

-• Classification of defects and prioritization of functional defects are done by the UAT coordinators in collaboration with business users and Business analysts.
+- Classification of defects and prioritization of functional defects are done by UAT coordinators in collaboration with business users and business analysts.
 Usually, the customer has an exit criteria of how much % of defects can be open for go-live.

 #2.
 Performance and Load Defects: